Samsung/tizen-docs/docs/application/dotnet/guides/uix/tts.md

 To operate TTS:

-1. After you create the TTS handle, connect the background TTS daemon with the `Prepare()` method of the [Tizen.Uix.Tts.TtsClient](https://samsung.github.io/TizenFX/latest/api/Tizen.Uix.Tts.TtsClient.html) class.
+1. After you create the TTS handle, connect the background TTS daemon with the `Prepare()` method of the [Tizen.Uix.Tts.TtsClient](/application/dotnet/api/TizenFX/latest/api/Tizen.Uix.Tts.TtsClient.html) class.

     The daemon synthesizes the text with the engine and plays the resulting sound data.
 The method is asynchronous and the TTS state changes to `Ready`.

-    ```
+    ```csharp
     void PrepareTtsClient()
     {
         try